 Leftover fries honestly, are not that great, but waste not want not.
 Store them in an airtight container in the fridge for up to 3-4 days.
 Reheat in oven or air fryer for just a few minutes until hot.
 I typically cut them up and toss them in my eggs at breakfast the next morning.

 Enjoy you air fryer sweet potato fries as a snack, appetizer or a great side for a burger, like my Paleo grain-free veggie burger.
-I love these healthy fries with a chicken salad sandwich, air fryer chicken drumsticks or for a lower fat and carb twist on fish and chips with lemon baked cod.
+I love these healthy fries with a chicken salad sandwich, air fryer chicken drumsticks or for a lower fat and carb seafood dish swap them in my air fryer fish and chips or pair with lemon baked cod, Blackened Salmon or my garlic crusted tilapia recipe.
+An air fryer salmon patty would make a good meal with these as well.

 Air Fryer Sweet Potato Fries Recipe